 2.4 The sampling instructions applied have been compiled in the sampling plans (see Annex 2).
-They are valid for a limiting quality (LQ) of 8% in compliance with ISO 2859-2 [1], thus corresponding to a consumer's risk of 10%.
+They are valid for a limiting quality (LQ) of 8% in compliance with ISO 2859-2 [2], thus corresponding to a consumer's risk of 10 %.
+(Sampling procedures for inspection by attributes; Part 2: Sampling plans indexed by limiting quality (LQ) for isolated lot inspection).

-1 The same non-applicability holds true for the procedure of "putting into use" in accordance with the EU Measuring Instruments Directive (MID), 2014/32/EU.
+&lt;sup>1 The same non-applicability holds true for the procedure of "putting into use" in accordance with the EU Measuring Instruments Directive (MID).